Erin-Ile

 Erin-Ile is a town and agrarian community in the Oyun LGA of Kwara State, Nigeria.
 The town was formerly the local government headquarters of Oyun before it was moved to the town of Ilemona.
 Erin-Ile was founded around 1225AD by prince Odumasa Apayaan (the first Elerin) and other warriors such as Olowe and others.
+Erin-ile has been in existence before Offa and migrated from Ile ife.

 About

 Erin Ile is a town with a large expanse of arable land.
 Erin Ile shares boundaries with Ilemona, Irra, Offa, Eku-Apa, Ipee and Igosun all in Kwara State and Oyan, Ila Orangun and Ila Odo in Osun State.
 Culturally, Erin Ile is a typical Yoruba town.

 History

 The historical origin of Erin Ile revolves around Odumosa Apaayan, an illustrious Ife Prince who's a renowned Hunter and his younger brother, Alawode Arebiope, both of them children of Obalufon Alayemore and grandchildren of King Obalufon Ogbogbodirin of Ile Ife.
 The Obalufon festival is an annual festival held in Erin-Ile in honor of their ancestors from Ife.
 Erin Ile speak the Ibolo dialect of the Yoruba language.